Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Alternative to a track saw is the circular saw

 Maybe you’re thinking this saw is just a fancy circular saw that is pre-made to be paired with a track.
-Well, you’re partially right, and while a track saw is a useful saw there are two track saw alternatives you could consider (or probably own):
+Well, you’re partially correct, and while a track saw is a valuable saw, there are two track saw alternatives you could consider (or probably own):

-• And, the table saw is of course the old standard in both ripping and crosscutting boards and plywood.
-But, you will need to supply more muscle and safety issues increase on a table saw when crosscutting bulky sheets of heavy plywood.
+• And the table saw is the old standard in ripping and crosscutting boards and plywood.
+But, you will need to supply more muscle, and safety issues increase on a table saw when crosscutting bulky sheets of heavy plywood.

 Frequently Asked Questions